biqar/DS-GA-1003-SPRING-2020-PUBLIC/projects/README.md

 - You are expected to upload predictions on the test set in a csv file, which will be automatically evaluated against original labels of the test set, and appropriate results will be returned
 - Maximum number of submissions allowed is 5.
 Don't forget to activate your best submission, amongst your all 5 submissions
 - During submission please keep the leaderboard name same as your group name
+- Make atleast one submission ASAP.
+Don't wait for the last moment to use all your submissions.
+Gradescope will be facing heavy load during the last moments, and you don't want yourself stuck and waiting for the autograder results.
+We will **NOT** be accepting any late submissions.
 - Only one person from a group should submit.
 Please add all the other members to the group while making submission on gradescope

 1) **Fake review detection**